-The first season of the podcast Irish Music Stories is available via your favorite place to get podcasts.
-Musician Shannon Heaton interviewed practically everyone Liz knows in Irish music (including Liz in Episode 1!) for stories about the music - including the wit and banter, dance and song, and musicians talking about how they do what they do.
-The second season begins in February, 2018, so now's the time to catch up!
+The podcast Irish Music Stories is available via your favorite place to get podcasts.
+Musician Shannon Heaton interviewes practically everyone Liz knows in Irish music (including Liz in Episode 1!) for stories about the music - including the wit and banter, dance and song, and musicians talking about how they do what they do.
+A new season begins in May of 2020!!

 The Séamus Connolly Collection of Irish Music is a digital collection of tunes, and that's audio and transcriptions, collected and organized by master fiddle player Séamus Connolly, who began his tenure at Boston College in 1990 and was Sullivan Artist in Residence in Irish Music from 2004 to 2015.
 The collection links three generations of musicians and pays tribute to those in previous generations who kept the tradition alive.
 More than 130 contemporary musicians participated in this project by recording tracks - including Liz!

 Liz serves on the board of advisors to the Roots Music Program at the Berklee College of Music, directed by Matt Glaser.
 Other board members include Ricky Scaggs, Bela Fleck, Leo Kottke, Charlie Haden, Edgar Meyer, David Grisman, Bruce Molsky, Jay Ungar and Molly Mason, Darol Anger, and Sara and Sean Watkins, among many others.